 - Cajun Holy Trinity.
 Onion, bell pepper, celery, plus garlic.

 - Cajun Seasonings.
-Try my homemade Cajun seasoning recipe, or my Creole seasoning recipe.
+Try my homemade Cajun seasoning recipe for bold flavor.
+Consider my Creole seasoning recipe for a more herb-forward profile.
 Also, dried thyme and oregano, bay leaves, salt and pepper.

 - Chicken Broth.
 Or chicken stock.

 - Fire Roasted Tomatoes.
-Canned.
+Canned - adds flavor depth.
 You can also use crushed tomatoes, diced tomatoes, or tomato sauce.

 - Garnish.
 Chopped green onion chopped parsley, red chili flakes.

-How to Make Jambalaya Soup - the Recipe Method
+How to Make Jambalaya Soup - Step by Step

 - Brown the chicken and andouille sausage a few minutes in a large pot or Dutch oven over medium heat, then add the onions, peppers and celery.
 Cook them a few minutes to soften them up.